nelsoniu/vaccine_accessibility/data/data_source.md

 1. The vaccination rate is from gov.scot: [Link](https://www.gov.scot/publications/coronavirus-covid-19-daily-data-for-scotland/).

 2. The list of vaccination sites is accessible at gov.scot: [Link](https://www.gov.scot/publications/coronavirus-covid-19-update-on-vaccinations/).
+Updated on 5 Jan 2021.

 ### Northern Ireland